rishabhtiwari-data/India-Census-2011---Educational-Attainment-by-Age-Sex/README.md

 The SQL file contains ten questions covering illiteracy, rural/urban literacy, sex-based gaps, graduate share, age patterns, residence gaps, technical qualifications, below-primary attainment, working-age literacy and higher-education gaps.

-### SQL improvement required

-Several supplied queries use `Total_Persons` as the denominator for `All ages`.
-If the intended statistic is an effective 7+ rate, those queries should instead use a denominator that excludes the corresponding 0–6 population.

-Keep the original SQL for transparency, but add corrected versions/comments rather than silently changing it.

 ## Dashboard

 The React/TypeScript preview contains: